microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-07 - Advanced Styling Your Web App/Feature 1 - Advanced Styling/User Story 5 - Show Spinner.md

 <br/>

 #### 2. Update Javascript to handle tab clicks
 Next, we need to update the `app.js` file to show the spinner when the recommendations tab is clicked.
-To do this we are going to override the default "click" behavior so that we can enable the spinner user interface element before calling the server to load recommendations.
+To do this we are going to override the default "click" behavior so that we can enable the spinner user interface element before the call to the server to load recommendations.
 This will visually show the spinner while we wait for the server to respond.
 Open the `app.js` file and add the following code within the `DOMContentLoaded` event listener:

 ```javascript
 //override the default behavior of the nav links so that we can